Jocho-Smith/fat_curd/README.md

 - How much data science/ML should we apply here?
 - in git: what is the difference between `fetch` and `pull`?
 - Organization repository or normal account?
+# Answered Questions:
+## Webscraping tool we will use:
+- BeautifulSoup